-SRST = 0 Normal operation (default) SRST = 1 System reset operation
+SRST = 0 Normal operation (default) SRST = 1 System reset

-The SRST bit is used to reset the PCM1792 to the initial system condition.
+The SRST bit is used to reset the PCM1791A to the initial system condition.
+Setting the SRST bit to 1 generates one reset pulse, and this function works the same as the power-on reset function.